Three Things to Consider Before You and Your Spouse Divorce

 Before committing to divorce, seeking counseling with your spouse could be beneficial in determining if marriage is still desired by both parties.
 If divorce is still the preferred option, consider these three steps before beginning the process:

-- Cut expenses.
-Your single household will now become two.
+Your household will now be moving from two to one, and it is vital that you understand your financial standpoint, how divorce will affect this, and how to navigate finances moving forward.
 It is important to know your expenses and where you stand financially on your own.
 Knowing this information will be key in moving your case along and will also help you avoid missteps when discussing the necessity of spousal support.

 For more information on the beginning process of divorce, contact the family law attorneys at Rodier Family Law.